 Many professional programs, such as teaching, medicine, and journalism, are interested in attracting well-rounded applicants from a variety of backgrounds.
 Cognitive Science provides a strong foundation for such programs.

 What students are saying about Cognitive Science

 "Cognitive Science is interdisciplinary in nature.
-My current research in the lab allows me to bring together my interests in linguistics and psychology, as well as skills from my neuroscience, computer science and philosophy classes.
-Conducting research in the lab also provides me an opportunity to gain valuable analysis, writing and critical thinking skills in an area which fascinates me."
+My current research in the lab allows me to bring together my interests in linguistics and psychology, as well as skills from my neuroscience, computer science, and philosophy classes.
+Conducting research in the lab also provides me an opportunity to gain valuable analysis, writing and critical thinking skills in an area that fascinates me."

 Isabella Poitras, Cognitive Science student